CUResistanceRacing/DAQ/README.md

 To access the version control features, right click on any file of the project and go to Version Control.
 Everytime you start up Altium, be sure to first Refresh the project and if needed, Update Whole Project.
 You can either commit individual files or the whole project.
 If you only worked on a single file, then just commit that single file.
 If you messed up and need a previous version, click on Revert Local Modifications.
 Lock will be used in the future.

+Schematic Todo:
+- [ ] Create SD card symbol, footprint, and sheet.
+- [ ] Finishes all external peripheral connections for MCU
+- [ ] Add external power filtering and isolation to power supply
+- [ ] Add crystal and programming interfaces to MCU